sch1zo/wmd/Readme.md

 Introduction
 ------------

-This is a fork from the wmd branch for [Open Library](https://github.com/openlibrary/wmd), which is forked from the [Stackoverflow branch of wmd](http://github.com/derobins/wmd).
+another fork of wmd. see the fork queue to see where it came from.
-I forked it and added some of the Pull Requests [Nonpython](https://github.com/Nonpython) created for the Stackoverflow branch.
 It's a jQuery plugin and is very easy to implement.

 How to use
 ----------